DESCRIPTION

-This preserved earthworm dissection specimen is an extra-large 9-12” size, making it easier to dissect and study the digestive system, circulatory system, reproductive system, and nervous system of the earthworm.
+This preserved earthworm dissection specimen is an extra-large 7-10” size, making it easier to dissect and study the digestive system, circulatory system, reproductive system, and nervous system of an earthworm.
 The earthworm species is Lumbricus terrestris (nightcrawler).

 Order our Earthworm Dissection Kit to get an earthworm dissection specimen, dissection guide, styrofoam dissecting pan, dissecting scissors, forceps, and T-pins all in one box!
 From its anterior end to its posterior end, use this kit to easily identify an earthworm's pharynx, heart, aortic arches, intestine, crop, gizzard, seminal vesicles & receptacles, septa, ventral nerve cord, ventral blood vessel, dorsal blood vessel, prostomium & more.